Mohinta2892/catena/synful/tensorflow/train_from_scratch/readme.md

-Synful can now be trained as before with TF 1.x using a docker environment.
+Synful can now be trained as originally with TF 1.x using a docker environment.